toolmantim/tap-release/README.md

 ## Usage

-Once you’ve installed the Brew Bot GitHub App, add a `.github/brew-bot.yml` file to the repository which creates the releases.
+After installing the Brew Bot GitHub App, add a `.github/brew-bot.yml` file to the repository where you create new releases.
 For example:

 ```yml
 asset: app.zip